Benchmarking quantum phase-space methods for near-resonant light propagation: Benchmarking phase-space methods

-We examine three atomic densities: $2.65\times10^{21}$, $1.33\times10^{22}$, and $3.7\times10^{22}\,\mathrm{m^{-3}}$ and compare the three methods under both unitary evolution and in the presence of an optical reservoir under a same specific scenario.
+We examine three atomic densities-- $2.65\times10^{21}$, $1.33\times10^{22}$, and $3.7\times10^{22}\,\mathrm{m^{-3}}$-- {to} compare the three methods under both unitary evolution and in the presence of an optical reservoir under a same specific scenario.
 Figure~\ref{fig:Fig_all_methods_Unitray} shows that all three methods remain in good agreement during unitary evolution, albeit with growing sampling error evident in the $\mathrm{PPR_{DR}}$ and especially the PPR.
 At higher densities, systematic deviations of the TWA become apparent.
-While the sampling error of the TWA remains small, its reliance on initial-state noise alone is insufficient to accurately capture the cumulative effects of interactions on quantum fluctuations over extended propagation lengths Evidently the TWA's approach to including the quantum fluctuations only via the initial conditions is insufficient to capture the precise effects of interactions on the quantum noise, particularly for longer interaction lengths.
+The TWA reliance on initial-state noise alone is insufficient to accurately capture the cumulative effects of interactions on quantum fluctuations over extended propagation lengths.
+Evidently the TWA's approach to including the quantum fluctuations only via the initial conditions is insufficient to capture the precise effects of interactions on the quantum noise, particularly for longer interaction lengths.

-The differences in stochastic behaviour between the PPR and the $\mathrm{PPR_{DR}}$ arise from the distinct mappings of quantum operators to stochastic variables.
+The differences in stochastic behavior between the PPR and the $\mathrm{PPR_{DR}}$ shown in both Fig.~\ref{fig:Fig_all_methods_Unitray} and Fig.\ref{fig:Fig_all_methods_Opt} arise from the distinct mappings of quantum operators to stochastic variables.
 Provided the assumptions underlying each mapping are satisfied, both approaches reproduce the same physical predictions within statistical uncertainty.

-Notably, $\mathrm{PPR_{DR}}$ requires a sufficiently large number of atoms per spatio-frequency cell, whereas this restriction is absent in the PPR derived here due to the Jordan–Schwinger mapping to bosonic fields.
+At higher atomic densities, increased multiplicative noise leads to larger statistical uncertainties, which can make differences between PPR and $\mathrm{PPR_{DR}}$ more pronounced.

 This issue of multiple equivalent stochastic representations for a given quantum process is closely related to the concept of a \textit{diffusion gauge} ~\cite{Deuar:2002aa,Drummond:2003aa,Wuster:2017aa}, which refers to the freedom in choosing how the diffusion matrix $\mathbf{D}$ is factorized into the $\mathbf{B}$ terms.
 For example, in the noise terms written in this paper for PPR, one could rescale the noise contributions: making the $F^{\alpha}$ terms smaller by a factor $X$, while correspondingly increasing the $F^{\beta}$ terms by the same factor.
 Both factorizations correspond to the same diffusion matrix and thus the same underlying quantum dynamics, but they can lead to quite different stochastic trajectories.
 In principle, this freedom may be exploited to improve numerical stability—for example, by shifting multiplicative noise contributions from one set of variables to another—without altering physical predictions.